GRI 103-2, GRI 401-1, GRI 403-2, GRI 404-1, GRI 404-2, GRI 443-3

 (Assistant Manager, Information Technology Office)

-- identifying the selection criteria which include leadership characteristics suitable for key positions
+- Iidentifying the selection criteria which include leadership characteristics suitable for key positions

-- ssessing the readiness of the executives to be promoted and
+- Assessing the readiness of the executives to be promoted and

 Moreover, ThaiBev has reviewed its hiring procedure regularly to recruit applicants with abilities and experience that match the Company’s needs.
 The Company also trains the interviewers to be able to create a positive image for the Company and have good relations with the interviewees.
 At the same time, ThaiBev encourages current employees to recommend qualified applicants for available positions under the “Puen Chaun Puen” or “Friends Inviting Friends” project.
 Applicants will go through a normal and transparent hiring procedure and the employee who makes the recommendation will be rewarded once the recommended applicant has been hired and worked with the Company for 6 months.
 In 2017, 306 new employees were hired through recommendations, which accounts for 6.7 % of ThaiBev group new employees.